xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

         *   **Mandatory Workflow (💡 Planned):** Future work will involve modifying the core planning logic to automatically inject a `validate_against_world_model` step after any step that produces a new, high-confidence factual claim, ensuring deductions are grounded in the AI's known reality before being used in subsequent reasoning.

 ---
+### Phase 17: Metacognitive Autonomy - The Abstract Operator - ✅ Complete
+*   **Objective:** Implement a meta-cognitive loop where the AI uses a functional API of the application to control its own cognitive environment, enabling it to operate and improve itself autonomously.
+*   **Completed Implementation:**
+    *   **Autonomous Agent Service:** A new, modular `autonomousAgentService.ts` has been created to house the core logic for the AI's self-control loop.
+This service is responsible for defining the master `control_ui` tool for Gemini, which exposes the entire application's functionality as a set of callable sub-functions.
+    *   **Meta-Cognitive Loop:** A periodic loop is initiated when Autonomous Mode is active.
+In each cycle, the service:
+        1. Gathers a complete JSON snapshot of the current application state (replicas, tools, memory, etc.).
+        2. Sends this "state report" to the Gemini model with a high-level objective, such as "Analyze the current state and take one action to improve overall system efficiency or explore an underutilized feature."
+        3. Receives a structured `FunctionCall` from Gemini (e.g., `control_ui.navigateTo({view: 'analysis'})`).
+        4. Executes the requested function via `nexusAIService`, triggering a change in the application state and UI.
+    *   **User Interface & Control:**
+        *   **"Autonomous AI" Toggle:** A toggle button has been added to the main header, allowing the user to activate or deactivate the AI's autonomous control at any time.
+The button provides clear visual feedback when the mode is active.
+        *   **AI Action Visualization:** A new UI overlay, `AutonomousModeOverlay`, appears when Autonomous AI is active.
+It transparently displays the AI's current high-level **Goal** and the specific **Action** it is executing, giving the user a real-time window into its "thought process."
+        *   **Dedicated Logging:** A new `AUTONOMOUS` log level has been introduced, ensuring all AI-initiated actions are clearly tagged and visible in the system logs for later review.

+---
 ## Part 4: Key Mental Tools & Their Development Status

 This list represents a starting point for future development, with each tool marking a significant leap in the system's capabilities.